 This form of conflict occurs when two or more different organisations engage in conflict.
 Conflict between organisations arises from contestation and completion for the trading space between different organisations.
 Conflict between organisations propels and breeds, organisational change as organisations will be thriving to become business leaders in their industries.
 For example, conflict can occur between OK Zimbabwe and Pick and Pay over trading space of between Great Zimbabwe University and the University of Zimbabwe.
 As particular bundles of social groups having distinctive orientations towards the world, the social projects that organisations have differ.
 Consequently, they can be viewed as colliding with other organisations as they try to meet set objectives.
-Conflict between commercial institutions may be perceived as predominantly driven by the socio-economic ends and targets set by organisations.
+Conflict between commercial institutions may be perceived as predominantly driven by the socio-economic ends and targets set byorganisations.

 OTHER FORMS OF CONFLICT